Wambugu-Muchemi/listen-write/README.md

 ## Overview

-EscucharUnSusurro is a powerful toolkit designed for audio transcription and in-depth analysis.
+EscucharUnSusurro is a powerful toolkit designed for audio transcription and in-depth inferencing analysis.
 Leveraging cutting-edge technologies such as Whisper ASR (Automatic Speech Recognition), Silero VAD (Voice Activity Detection), and AI language models like GPT-3 and Google Palm APIs, this project transforms raw audio into valuable insights.
-I coined the name EscucharUnSusurro from Spanish *Escuchar un sussuro* meaning 'Listen to a Whisper'.
+I coined the name EscucharUnSusurro from Spanish *Escuchar un sussuro* meaning 'Listen to a Whisper', symbolizing the nuanced inferencing capabilities embedded within each sound.

 ## Key Features